flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

 GlobalMaterialLocalizations and LocalizationsDelegate, you just need to add the language and a delegate instance to your app.
-Here's some code that sets the app's language to Belarusan and adds theBeMaterialLocalizations delegate instance to the app's localizationsDelegates list:
+Here's some code that sets the app's language to Belarusan and adds the BeMaterialLocalizations delegate instance to the app's localizationsDelegates list:

 {% prettify dart %}